oktadev/okta-blog/_source/_posts/2020-12-15-okta-linux-dotnet-server-support.md

 ## Prerequisites

-Ubuntu 20.04 Linux machine with SSH access.
+An [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) Linux machine with SSH access.
 You can use [Multipass](https://multipass.run) to run a virtual machine as a playground.

 ## SameSite Enforcement and the Decline of the Cookie